 Original Research Article

-To assess the changes in climatic parameters over recent decades in key muga silk-producing regions of Jorhat district of Assam
+To assess the Changes in Climatic Parameters over the Recent Decades in key Muga Silk-Producing Regions of Jorhat District of Assam

 ABSTRACT

 The present study investigates the impact of climate change on muga silk production in Assam, with a special focus on the Jorhat region from the year 2005 to 2024.
 Muga silk, known for its natural golden sheen, is indigenous to Assam and holds immense cultural, economic, and ecological significance.
 However, in recent years, the productivity and quality of muga silk have been adversely affected by changing climatic conditions.
 This research aims to critically examine the trends in key climatic parameters like temperature, rainfall, and humidity and analyze their direct and indirect effects on muga cocoon and silk yield.